Updated April 13

-Harvey Weinstein -the Hollywood film producer who became a household name for all the wrong reasons after being accused of sexual crimes- has been having a string of health problems.
+Harvey Weinstein is the Hollywood producer who became a household name for all the wrong reasons after being accused of sexual crimes.
+He has been having a string of health problems.
 The last one is coronavirus.
-The 68-year-old has heart problems, high blood pressure, diabetes, and during his trial for rape and sexual assault, he could not walk without the help of a walking device.
+The 68-year-old has heart problems, high blood pressure, and diabetes.
+And during his trial, he could not walk without the help of a walking device.

-The producer was imprisoned at New York’s Rikers Island, one of the largest prisons in the world, but after a coronovarius outbreak there, he was moved to Wende Correctional Facility, a maximum security prison, also in NY.
+The producer was imprisoned at New York’s Rikers Island, one of the largest prisons in the world.
+But after a coronavirus outbreak there, he was moved to Wende Correctional Facility, a maximum-security prison, also in NY.

-At Wende, he recovered from the virus and is now out of isolation and quarantine.
+At Wende, the 68-year-old recovered from the virus and is now out of isolation and quarantine.

 The New Yorker was sentenced to 23 years in prison on March 11.